 The Bank does not, in its normal customer business, transact cash flow hedges.
-The main use of cash flow hedges is to reduce the foreign exchange risk on the Bank's forecast Sterling expenses for each financial year.
-Prior to the year end the Bank entered into 12 US Dollar/Sterling foreign exchange forward contracts, each for a value of GBP 12.0m maturing at each month end.
-Similar transactions were executed in 2013.
+The main use of cash flow hedges is to reduce the foreign exchange risk on the Bank's forecast GBP expenses for each financial year.
+Prior to the year end the Bank entered into 12 US Dollar/GBP foreign exchange forward contracts, each for a value of GBP 4.0m maturing at each month end.
+Similar transactions for USD 12.0m were executed in 2013.
 These transactions hedge the Bank's forecast Sterling expenses for each month of the financial year ending on 31 March 2015, and therefore will be fully recycled through the profit and loss over the coming financial year.